Xilinx/aibox-dist/README.md

 3. The build process in [2](#build-app) will produce a rpm package aibox-dist-1.0.1-1.aarch64.rpm under build/, upload to the board, and run "rpm -ivh --force ./aibox-dist-1.0.1-1.aarch64.rpm" to update install.

-# Setting up the Board and Application Deployment
+## Setting up the Board and Application Deployment

-## Setting up the Board
+A step by step tutorial and details on how to setup the board and run this application is given in the [AIBox Distributed Reid Documentation](https://xilinx.github.io/kria-apps-docs/kv260/2022.1/build/html/docs/aibox/docs/app_deployment_aib.html#).
+Please visit the documentation page for more details.

-## How to Run The Application
+### **How to Run The Application**

 This application consists of up to 4 server side image capturing boards with camera, and 1 client side monitoring board.
 So accordingly there are different binary executable to be run on **server** or **client**.